Alexander Köcski: Military career

-Alexander Köcski was first mentioned by contemporary records in 1309.
-He bought a land in the village of Sár from his maternal relative Marcellus Káldi in 1312, where he already possessed lands.
+Alexander Köcski was first mentioned by contemporary records in 1309, when, near Köcsk, bought portions in Hetyesomlyó, Hetye and Peresztegalja from a local noble family.
+He was referred to as comes during the act.
+As part of the dower of his grandmother Domenica and the daughters' quarter of his mother Venis, he was granted a land in the village of Sár (near present-day Győrvár) from his maternal relative Marcellus Káldi in 1312, where he already possessed lands.
+It is possible that Marcellus was the maternal uncle of Köcski.
+According to a 1313 charter, he was involved in a long-lasting lawsuit with his cousins, Nicholas and Emeric, the sons of Marcellus over this heritage.
+Köcski intended to expand and unite his estates around Köcsk in order to establish a coherent lordship.
+In 1314, he acquired another portions in Sár, along the stream Sárvíz in the southeastern part of Vas County.
+His acquisitions were concentrated in the area between present-day Gersekarát and Győrvár.

 During that time, he was considered a familiaris of the Kőszegi family, who de facto ruled significant parts of Transdanubia, including Vas County, independently from the royal power.
 Therefore, he did not participate any military campaign during the era of Interregnum, when a civil war between various claimants to the throne—Charles of Anjou, Wenceslaus of Bohemia, and Otto of Bavaria—followed Andrew's death and lasted for seven years from 1301 to 1308.

 When Charles launched a campaign against the Kőszegis in Transdanubia and Slavonia in the first half of 1316, Köcski and his kinship took an oath of allegiance to the king.
 Andrew Kőszegi, the head of the family responded it with a cruel revenge: he sent his familiaris Solomon the Red with a marauding army to Gerse, where Köcski's brother-in-law Ladislaus Nádasd and his three servants were killed in the local church, which was burnt down too.
 Ladislaus's brother Denis barricaded himself in the manor along with his wife, Ladislaus' widow (i.e. Köcski's unnamed sister) and six other relatives, including their children.
 The building was set on fire by the Kőszegi troops, where all but one of Köcski's relatives burned to death.
 Only his niece, the child Margaret managed to survive the massacre and fled the village with her nanny.
 In the same time, Köcski's lands and mills were also plundered and destroyed.
 Köcski left Vas County and joined Charles' royal army as a penniless nobleman, who thereafter could hope the recovery of lost family landholdings only from a successful restoration of the strong royal power.